Redocly/redocly-cli/docs/rules/no-http-verbs-in-paths.md

 If you're aiming to design RESTful resources, then consider this rule your friend.
 There is the option to `splitIntoWords` to reduce false positives.
 Imagine a world-famous rock band, the Redockers, and they have an API powering their music tour with one resource "posters".
-With the `splitIntoWords` enabled it will be identified as a resource and not trigger a false positive even though it contains the word `post`.
+With the `splitIntoWords` enabled it is identified as a resource and not trigger a false positive even though it contains the word `post`.

 ## Configuration